 As much fun as biology experiments can be, there is an educational component spearheading the experiment.

 For teens, high school biology can be fun.
 Finding the right experiment can help biology pop off the page and become more than just another required course of study.
 Who knows?
-Perhaps your student will even be prompted to enter a science fair?
+Perhaps your student will even be prompted to enter a science fair or a career rooted in science?